Botox for Migraines

 So, let’s go over the treatment pattern that I have seen to be most useful.
 First, you will need to get the supplies together, of course.
 For doctors and health care providers who are here to learn how to do Botox or fine-tune their skills, a detailed video of what you need and how to draw up the Botox can be seen here.
 I won’t go through the detailed steps here in mixing and drawing the Botox up, but in short, you will need:

--Botox 200 units (100 unit vials x 2 are typically used, but single 200 unit vials available too)
+-Botox 200 units (100 unit vials x 2 vs. a single 200 unit vial)

 -1 cc syringes x 4